 On the other hand, it is not available in the USA due to regulations.
 This makes it a good Coinbase alternative for users outside the USA.

 Xcoins is available in over 165 countries.
 It allows buying crypto with the US dollar and Euro fiat currencies.
 Users can buy crypto with their Visa or Mastercard credit and debit cards.
 It supports Bitcoin, Ethereum, Litecoin, Ripple, and Bitcoin Cash.
 It also allows users to lend and borrow crypto.

 If a user lends crypto, they can earn interest on their loan.
 Lenders use US dollars as collateral.

-Xcoins has a built-in wallet, which means purchased coins are instantly added to the wallet, and users have instant access to their crypto in their wallet for loans.
+Xcoins has a built-in wallet, meaning purchased coins are instantly added to the wallet, and users have instant access to their crypto for loans.